Silicone Coated MCAO Monofilament Suture

 - Make a midline neck incision between the manubrium and jaw under a dissecting microscope.

-- Bluntly divide the underlying submandibular gland, leaving the left gland in situ and retract the right gland cranially and secure it along the sternocleidomastoid muscle.
+- Bluntly divide the underlying submandibular gland, leaving the left gland in situ, and retract the right gland cranially and secure it along with the sternocleidomastoid muscle.

 - Carefully divide the exposed division of the omohyoid muscle covering the carotid sheath.

 - Separate and isolate the right common carotid artery (CCA) from the vagus nerve and its sheath.

 - Dissect the external carotid artery (ECA) near its bifurcation into lingual and maxillary arteries, cauterize and divide it with micro-scissors.

 - Prepare two loose collar sutures (7-0 silk) around the proximal internal carotid artery (ICA) just above the CCA bifurcation.

 - Temporarily close the CCA using a vessel clip and verify cortical perfusion values.